 Where is the Costa del Azahar?

 When talking of the Spanish Costa del Azahar or Orange Blossom Coast people usually agree that it starts at the border between the provinces of Catalonia and Castellon in the north.
 Where it ends in the south is not so clear.
-Some people say it borders onto the Costa Valenciana at the regional capital of Castellon, others state that it stops at Valencia.
+Some people say it borders onto the Costa Valenciana at the regional capital of Castellon – this is also the official border according to the Valencian tourist board.
+Others however state that it stops at the capital of the whole Valencian community – Valencia.
 An even more “expansionist” version lets the Orange Blossom Coast continue further south past Oliva and Gandia, bordering onto the Costa Blanca.
 We will concentrate here on the northern part of the Costa del Azahar.